goodtomeetyou/GrinningSoul/README.md

 **USAGE**

-1. Get a desired iOS application (IPA) file.
+1. Get a desired descrypted iOS application bundle (.app) file.
-2. Extract the decrypted application bundle (.app directory) from the IPA file.
-3. Use the `convertOne` bash script to convert and prepare the application.
+2. Use the `convertOne` bash script to convert and prepare the application.
 For example:
     ```bash
     ./convertOne.sh /path/to/MyDecryptedApp.app
     ```
-4. Locate the converted app bundle on the directory `convertedApps` within `GrinningSoul` project folder.
+3. Locate the converted app bundle on the directory `convertedApps` within `GrinningSoul` project folder.
-5. Run the converted application within the iOS Simulator.
+4. Run the converted application within the iOS Simulator.
 Open a iPhone device on the Simulator and drag and drop the app bundle to SpringBoard.

 **WHAT TO EXPECT AFTER AN APP CONVERTION?**

 None of them will open in the simulator.
 The reasons?
 So many things changed that will need to be implemented.
 You can track the logs at Console Mac app.

 ## Current Status
 As I mentioned above the project was abandonated.
 The developer uploaded the repo without any instruction, commit, or documentation to see the status the project was left.
-Debbuging the project and tracking the changes and old X posts of the original developer I could get the information provided in this README, I also I am researching the code and its high level functions in order to make some properly documentation that will be published here soon, I am gathering most information that could be useful as soon as possible.
+Debbuging the project, tracking the changes and analyzing old X (Twitter) posts of the original developer I was able to get the information provided in this README, I also am researching the code and it's high level functions in order to make some properly documentation that will be published here soon, I am gathering most information that could be useful as soon as possible.

-Offline I made some fixes and updated some things, but they require more tests and time in order to commit them here.
+I made some fixes and updated some things offline, however they require more tests and time in order to commit them here.

 **CONTRIBUTING**

 I highly welcome contributions to this project!
-If you feel interested to work here or check the project you can see the issues I oppened to analyze the things needed to implement to get this work.
-Feel free to open new issues or make any comment.
+If you feel interested to work here give it a try to check the project.
+You can see the issues I oppened to analyze the things needed to implement to get this work.
+Feel free to open new issues or make needed comments.

 ## License